 With the mobile app development sector growing more and more each year, thousands, if not more, apps hit the market each day.
 From apps for ordering food and buying clothes to booking movie tickets and banking, customers are using mobile apps for all purposes in their daily lives.
 With that, however, comes a huge looming threat of security.
 Hackers are also getting more advanced day by day, implementing new and more sophisticated means of cracking passwords and security protocols hence making make mobile apps secure has become very important.
 This makes mobile security one of the most pressing issues of recent times.

 Since a large amount of data needs to be stored on the device itself in the case of a mobile app, many developers use the mobile database SQLite Database, or store the data on the local file system itself.
 This, however, does not automatically encrypt that data and make mobile apps secure, and anyone can access and modify it very easily.
 In order to combat this, an Encryption Module needs to be built for the SQLite Database that can implement file-level encryption to safeguard data security while preserving the user experience as well to make mobile apps secure.

 Most apps which handle sensitive user data connect back to a server.
-So you need to make sure that this transmitting of information is safe and secure.
+So you need to make sure that this transmitting of information is safe to make mobile apps secure.
 There is a high risk of data being intercepted while using an insecure WiFi connection.
 In order to prevent that, the security needs to be beefed up using encryption and SSL certificates.
 Failure in using proper SSL libraries can lead to the user information to be compromised.